 The Costa Rica homestay experience is an essential part of our student travel programs.
 It is truly the heart of our program model.
 Sharing in and being a part of the daily lives of Costa Rican citizens is where the true experiential learning occurs.
-This is accomplished when students are authentically immersed within the culture, can practice the Spanish language on a daily basis and are able to see the world with a new perspective.
+This is accomplished when students are authentically immersed within the culture through our homestay communities, can practice the Spanish language on a daily basis and are able to see the world with a new perspective.

 Homestay experiences provide the opportunity to:

 - Authentically practice Spanish-language skills in a natural way throughout the day

 - Motivate participants to continue developing language skills upon returning home

 - Gain a richer understanding of their own culture by celebrating the differences and similarities between cultures

 - Create lifelong cross-cultural friendships

 - Develop a new perspective of the world

 Imagine: Waking up to the sounds of roosters and the smell of fresh-brewed coffee.
 Your host mother calls you to breakfast (in Spanish, of course), and your immersion experience begins! “¡Buenos días! ¿Cómo amaneció mi amor? ¿Quiere sus huevitos revueltos o fritos?”